boyzinred/korean/README.md

 # Korean Vocab and Grammar Practice Hub

 # TODO

+# FINISHED TASKS
+AUGUST 10, 2026
+- TOPIK 1 VOCAB fixes:
   - add a "repeat question if wrong" option in menus
   - be able to choose which sections to include in master quiz
-- update romanization in topik 1 vocab
+  - update romanization
 - helper exercise of which number system to use

-# FINISHED TASKS
 AUGUST 6, 2026
 - turn all babs into html files
   - no material exercises